hariscodes/idealloc-blog/content/posts/novelty-is-not-statistically-significant.md

 seemed totally random; if you ran them repeatedly to find the correct answer based on a distribution of responses from each model, it still wouldn't have worked, and you probably would have burned a lot of tokens.

-The fundamental issue, however, is that an average, word-problem-loving middle schooler could answer this problem, even if they don't know who Mickey Mantle is, as long as they focus on value as a proxy for rarity.
+The fundamental issue, however, is that an average, word-problem-loving middle schooler could figure this out, even if they don't know who Mickey Mantle is, as long as they focus on value as a proxy for rarity.
 It's not even particularly novel or interesting.
 LLMs, however, seem to be pretty bad at solving word problems generally; an idea that is supported by the [current](https://aclanthology.org/2024.findings-acl.524.pdf) [literature](https://aclanthology.org/2024.findings-naacl.72.pdf) on the subject.